MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/more-categories.png "More categories")

-Once you select a category, the **Home** page appears with insights built from sample data.
+Once you select a category, the **Home** page appears with insights built from a sample data.

 > [!div class="mx-imgBorder"]
 > ![](media/customers-dashboard780.png "Insights based on sample data for selected category")